 The substantial presence test calculator is here to let you test if you are a tax resident or not.
-As you know, your tax liability under US code 26 i.e Internal Revenue Code is dependent primarily on one fact.
+Under the Internal Revenue Code, your tax liability depends primarily on one fact.
 That is, whether you are a resident of the USA for tax purposes.
 Many tests determine US tax residency, but the most prominent test is the substantial presence test.
-You can read more on how to determine if you are a tax resident in the USA.
+You can read more about determining if you are a tax resident in the USA.

 Substantial Presence Test Calculator

 The physical presence test is not the only criterion for determining the tax resident status under US Code 26.
 You can use the comprehensive tax residency calculator.

 Substantial presence test example

-The substantial presence test for calendar year 2022 means it shall be determined whether you were physically present in the USA on at least
+The substantial presence test for the calendar year 2022 means it shall be determined whether you were physically present in the USA on at least

 - 31 days during 2022, and